Frequently Asked Questions:

 How long have you been writing?

-I started writing novels on Wattpad in 2013, was published by Royalty in 2015.
+I started writing novels on Wattpad in 2013, was published with an indie publishing company in 2015.
 But I initially started writing poems and songs aged 7.

 Why Urban Fiction and African-American Romance?